 It may seem strange to purchase a disc player when the best streaming services offer less compressed audio and video than their streaming counterparts, meaning a visibly and audibly improved experience inside your beloved home theater.
-The best Blu-ray players also make it possible to watch that old copy of your favorite movie that hasn’t been licensed to stream, making them a must-have for those with long-running collections.
+The best Blu-ray players also make it possible to watch an old copy of your favorite movie that hasn’t been licensed to stream, making them a must-have for those with long-running collections.

 If you’re going to buy a player, we recommend going all the way: Ultra HD Blu-ray players will future-proof your setup and provide a level of picture quality you’ve never seen before.
 That said, whether you’re looking to change out a broken Blu-ray player or upgrade to a gorgeous Ultra HD, we’ve got a pick for you.